House Fire Statistics and Facts to Know in 2026

 Electrical Malfunction Fires

 Faulty wiring and electrical issues caused 23,700 home fires, a 2% increase since 2014.
-Circuit overloads, defective outlets and aging appliances contribute to these situations.
-Regular inspections of home electrical systems can lower the risk of these serious incidents.
+Circuit overloads, defective outlets and aging appliances contribute to these fires.

 Where and When Do House Fires Happen Most?

 Home fires strike most often in single-family housing during the evening and winter months.
-December and January pose the highest risk, with holidays like Thanksgiving and Christmas particularly dangerous due to cooking activities and seasonal decorations.
+December and January post the highest residential fire rates.
+Thanksgiving and Christmas also rank among the most dangerous days.
+Cooking activity and seasonal decorations account for most of the added risk.

 house icon